 To illustrate this, we’ll use numbers from our Upsized Crane plans.
 With a 6″ steel I-Beam along the top, at 16′ length the crane capacity is 2200#.
 Shortening the top beam to 12′ increases capacity to 3200#.
 Shorten it again to 10′, and the capacity rises to 4000#.
 The I-Beam Connector Clamp makes all these configurations possible on the same gantry crane.
 Just mount the legs with proper spacing for the load you need.

 A gantry crane is a wonderful piece of equipment for so many applications.
-The hiccup with them is the load must be between the 2 legs.
-Sometimes that’s not convenient, so we use something more like an engine hoist to reach out.
+One drawback sometimes mentioned for them is the load must be between the 2 legs.
+Sometimes that’s not convenient, so we use something like an engine hoist to reach.
 Hoists also have limitations, so in certain situations, the Beam Clamps can change a gantry crane into a cantilever.
-It is very important to understand the ways this can work, but it is possible.
+It is very important to understand the limitations and potential safety issues, but it is possible.

 To hang something from an I-Beam in a non-permanent way, just fasten it to a plate, then clamp it to the beam.
 The I-Beam Connector Clamps will hold it in place, yet it is easy to move or remove the clamps and plate later.

 You can mount it under the beam, or for more security, clamp it on top of the beam.
 These beam clamps don’t care about top or bottom.

 Or, (side note), if your needs are for a light duty attachment or hanging items quickly from a beam, then try this fun little I-Beam skyhook.
 While it’s not a strong, it’s even simpler and easier to work with than the clamp.
 Check out that Solution! too.